jpwenzelc/salary-slip/README.md

 Salary slip kata
 ================

+## Personal Objective

+I did this kata with the objective of learning how to set up a typescript project from 0, I used yarn, nodemon, ts-jest and babel.

 ## Problem description: Salary slip generator for UK companies.

   A typical salary slip contains employee details like employee id, employee name and their monthly salary details like their gross salary, national insurance contributions, tax-free allowance, taxable income and tax payable.